BEFORE YOU ARRIVE

 What do I do if my Visa is denied?

 If your Visa is denied, politely ask the officer what documents they suggest you bring to overcome the refusal.
-Ask for a written explanation the denial and contact the CSN admissions team to discuss your options.
+Ask for a written explanation of the denial and contact the CSN admissions team to discuss your options.

-Once you have completed your Visa Application Process and received approval, it is time to focus the practical aspects of your arrival to the US and to CSN.
+Once you have completed your Visa Application Process and received approval, it is time to focus on the practical aspects of your arrival to the US and to CSN.

 Prepare for Your Program at CSN

-Confirm your attendance at CSN
+Confirm your Attendance at CSN